GiftOfEris/izzykayu.github.io/index.md

 Last semester's term project with 4 predictive models:
 >![Objective](heroinobjective.png)

-What did I query?
-As someone who provides HCV/HIV testing and needle exchange services, I wanted to follow a specific guideline.
-I queried the following:
+##So What did I query?
+As someone who provides HCV/HIV testing and needle exchange services, I wanted to follow a specific guideline and used the DSM-5 criteria for opioid use disorder:

 >![Based off DSM-5](dsm.png)

 >![Code provided below](withdrawal.png)